amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-12-mindset-shifts-massive-growth.md

 I've been drawing consistently, though rarely daily, for as long as I can remember.
-Still, I would often fall into emotional traps, that would stifle my growth, like comparing myself to others with more experience, feeling inadequate, feeling pressured to make a living with drawing, etc.
+Still, I would often fall into emotional traps that would stifle my growth, like comparing myself to others with more experience, feeling inadequate, feeling pressured to make a living with drawing, etc.

 You learn best in a flow state, when you are so totally immersed in the task at hand that hours pass by unnoticed.
 But this state is delicate and requires peace of mind.
 Negative thoughts easily override it.
 Ignoring any of these feelings, and trying to learn in spite of it, will only bring frustration.
 It's like putting a dark blanket on a beautiful stainglass window.
 Some colored light might get through, but it's only when you take the blanket off that the light can flow through unhindered and you can admire its beauty.